 5. is similar to step 5 defined in clause 8.34.3 of TS 23.222 [2].
 The authorization response includes the token.
 The token additionally includes the group identifier, which is used to indicate that the token is generated with the group authorization information.

-Editor’s Note: The group identifier in the token is FFS.
+Note X: The group identifier in the token enables the CAPIF system to differ the token issued via the group identifier information for purposes like audit, etc.

 6-7. are identical to steps 6-7 defined in clause 8.34.3 of TS 23.222 [2].